Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 The Arbitration Demand: Frustrated, Lisa filed a demand for arbitration in November 2023 under the Ohio Consumer Sales Practices Act.
 Her claim included $2,350 for the refrigerator, $400 for spoiled groceries, and $1,000 for emotional distress and lost time—totaling $3,750.

 Lisa’s attorney argued that the repeated failures and Summit’s refusal to refund violated the implied warranty of merchantability.
-Summit’s defense hinged on the “final sale” clause and their documented repair attempts.
+Summit’s defense hinged on the final sale” clause and their documented repair attempts.

 Outcome: In April 2024, arbitrator Kaplan ruled in Lisa’s favor, awarding her the full cost of the refrigerator ($2,350), reimbursement for spoiled groceries ($400), and $600 for emotional distress, totaling $3,350.
 However, her demand for $1,000 in lost wages was denied due to insufficient evidence.

-Summit Appliances was ordered to cover arbitration fees, totaling $500, while Lisa bore her own attorney expenses.
+the claimant was ordered to cover arbitration fees, totaling $500, while Lisa bore her own attorney expenses.